 Put the feeding bag tubing through the front of the pump.

-Put the tip of the feeding bag tubing into the feeding tube port.
+Connect the feeding bag tubing to the feeding tube port.

 Open the clamp on the feeding bag tubing.

 Check that the settings on the pump are correct.
 (You may want to write the settings on a piece of paper.
 Attach the paper to the pump.)

 Checking residuals: You may be told to check the amount of feeding left in the stomach (residuals) at given times.
 If so, you’ll be told what to do for different amounts of residuals.